-This playlist consists of songs that we sing regularly in our weekend community worship services.
-We hope that you become increasingly familiar with these songs, even using them during your times of personal worship to God throughout the week.
+This playlist consists of songs that we regularly sing in our weekend community worship services.
+We hope you become increasingly familiar with these songs, even using them during your times of personal worship to God throughout the week.
 We pray that your personal worship will overflow in our weekend services as you more readily focus and attend to God’s presence.
-You can subscribe to our playlists via any of the major streaming services such as Spotify, Amazon Music, Apple Music, etc. for direct access and automatic playlist updates across all your devices.
-If you would rather not create a streaming account, you can utilize this playlist directly from our server.
+You can subscribe to our playlists via any major streaming services such as Spotify, Amazon Music, Apple Music, etc.

 Worship is the reflecting of God’s glory back to Him in the way that we live, including but not limited to: relating to/loving others, living the undistorted gospel of grace, living in gospel community, demonstrating the fruit of the spirit, stewardship of creation, stewardship of spiritual gifts, deliberate interruption for rest and reflection, and the humbling “acts” of worship such as teaching, reading of scripture, prayer, singing, lifting of hands, bowing, dancing, laughing, etc. – all of this gathered up in pure joy and adoration for God and His purpose.